 Welcome to the Moose In The Hoose

-Moose in the Hoose is an IT outreach project run by ACE IT and based in six care homes in Edinburgh.
+Moose in the Hoose is an IT outreach project run by ACE IT and based in five care homes in Edinburgh.
 It uses specially trained volunteers to help residents keep in touch with family and friends through access to the Internet, email, Skype and many other computer/iPad based activities.

 Together two or three Moose volunteers make two hourly, weekly visits to the care homes and help residents to find out how new technology can help them keep them in touch and stimulated in a range of different ways.